Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The estrogen-alone study of women without a uterus

-Small increase in risk of heart attack (in women younger than 60 when started in perimenopause, combined hormone therapy may reduce risk of heart attack)
+Small increase in risk of heart attack (in women younger than 60 when combined hormone therapy is started in perimenopause, it may reduce risk of heart attack)

 Small increase in risk of stroke